jeanbisutti/applicationinsights-spring-native/README.md

 You can configure additional [OpenTelemetry instrumentations](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks).

-With this project, the [OpenTelemetry instrumentation for JDBC](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/jdbc/library) and the [OpenTelemetry Logback appender](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-appender-1.0/library).
+With this project, the [OpenTelemetry instrumentation for JDBC](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/jdbc/library) and the [OpenTelemetry Logback appender](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-appender-1.0/library) should work.
+A project example is available [here](https://github.com/jeanbisutti/spring-native-image-aot-inst-poc/tree/master/otel-programmatic-instrumentation).

 If you have an issue with other OpenTelemetry instrumentation libraries  used with native images, don't hesitate to raise an issue on OpenTelemetry side or this project.